originally posted on Concept Hub

 - Currently, changes and enhancements to mainstream sites come too frequently for most people and often disrupt the brand’s effort to build a community.

-- It is not comfortable to have confidential conversation on sites such Facebook or LinkedIN, even if you do set up the appropriate privacy settings.
+- It is not comfortable to have a confidential conversation on sites such Facebook or LinkedIn, even if you do set up the appropriate privacy settings.

 Already many organizations have jumped off the mainstream networks bandwagon to develop their own network.
 Last week Tech Crunch reported:

 Ning (a DIY Network) has reached an impressive milestone of 37 million users and 1.6 million social networks using its platform.
 Growth continues at the rate of one million users every two weeks.
 20% of these networks are running at least one Ning app, while the average is two.
 That’s an audience of over 9 million users.

 One of the most valuable features of Ning is the ability to pull in content from mainstream networks.
-Beyond that the develop can chose which feature they want to include based on what makes sense for the community they are building.
+Beyond that, the developer can choose which feature they want to include based on what makes sense for the community they are building.

 In 2010 we will see more platforms developed with the ability to integrate and interconnect with other networks, whether they are niche networks or mainstreams.
 People will no longer concern themselves with how many networks they belong to because users will log in with one sign in and only have to maintain one profile.

 I do not predict the demise of mainstream social networks, instead I predict that mainstream networks will continue to act like a global marketplace, meanwhile, brands and industries will set up niche networks that will act as their local storefronts.